-The MLB playoffs start tonight in Arlington, Texas and Cleveland, Ohio, where the Blue Jays meet the Rangers and the Red Sox play the Indians.
+The World Series begins tomorrow night when the Houston Astros face the LA Dodgers.
 In the 1970s, we didn’t expect our major league baseball pitchers to run the 800 feet from the bullpen to the mound.
 Those guys were often too blasted to make the trip, so we drove them in baseball-shaped cars.

 The practice of driving pitchers to the mound started in 1951 at Chicago’s Comiskey Park.
 White Sox pitchers got a ride in a black Cadillac supplied by a local funeral home.
 The rides stopped by 1955 because “customers were firing all kinds of debris at the car,” according to Paul Lukas’s story on ESPNGo.com.